 I know you will love PowerPack, but if you are not sure, don’t worry!
-It comes with a 14 days money-back guarantee! 🙂
+It comes with a 14-day money-back guarantee! 🙂

 We’ve got you covered!

-Step 2: Once you have logged in to My Account area, go to Downloads, and then click on the product you want to download.
+Step 2: Once you have logged in to the My Account area, go to Downloads and then click on the product you want to download.

-Step 3: After you have downloaded the ZIP file, go back to your WordPress website.
-Now go to Plugins> Add New.
+Step 3: After downloading the ZIP file, return to your WordPress website.
+Now go to Plugins > Add New.

 Step 4: Now, this time, we will be uploading the zip file.
 Click on the Choose File button and select the file you want to install.
 In our case, it will be a PowerPack zip file.